by Raymond Stanley Nelson, Jr.

-For almost 20 years, Stan’s story has been in mind as something that would make a fun book project.
+For almost 20 years, Stan’s story has been in mind as something that would make a great book project.
 The shop had been idle in storage since 2004, and finally resurrected in its new home, dubbed Der Klubhaus at Holy Hollow, in 2016.
 Seasonal full time summer employment allows The Heavy Duty Press to be active only in the winter months, and serendipitously, Typesetting on a Winter’s Afternoon became the perfect project to resurrect the letterpress operation.

 With permission, the original story has been slightly edited, omitting some of the more bleak perspectives regarding the outlook for the fine press movement in 1999.
-True to the title, the typesetting has been conducted on of winter afternoons.
+True to the title, all of the typesetting has been conducted on winter afternoons.